Louise Hancox — Textile artist

 I have been working with textiles since 2015, starting out making cushions and other home accessories, which I initially took to craft fairs.
 Since then, I have been developing my love of art, through textiles, currently exploring the use of wool through felting.
 I particularly love to work with wet felting techniques and whilst I am naturally creative, I am totally self-taught.
 Combining felting techniques with appliqué and embroidery, it has been suggested that my work mimics oil painting, and a closer inspection reveals the depth, texture and rich tones created through my use of wool, silks and other special effect fibres.
 It’s certainly true that I love colour and texture, but I am also excited by the hands-on approach to my craft, manipulating natural fibres and fabrics into pieces of art.

 More recently, I have been exploring natural plant dyeing techniques and have begun to incorporate some of my own hand dyed fibres and fabrics into my work.
+In addition, I have begun creating wearable pieces of art in the form of hand dyed, and eco printed silk scarves, using locally foraged botanical materials.

 I carry my camera everywhere and I take hundreds of photographs which help to capture ideas and inform my work.
 Photography is a powerful tool and can often evoke a memory or provoke a strong wave of emotion.
 I rarely seek to reproduce my photographic images, but instead, I hope to produce a sense of a space, an impression of a fleeting moment or a combination of their elements to create something new.